 - (CAMHS) The Child and Adolescent Mental Health Service

 - Virtual School for Looked After children (LAC)

 We have a particular duty in ensuring that Looked After Children are given the appropriate support and care to help support their progress and engagement within the learning environment.
-Our Designated Teacher (Mr Chris Jowett) meets with Children’s Services and the Virtual School to ensure the child’s wider needs are met.
+Our Designated Teacher (Mrs Stella Coulson) will meet with Children’s Services and the Virtual School as required to ensure the child’s wider needs are met.
 An electronic Personal Education Plan (EPEP) is produced termly to help support the child to develop holistically.

 What training are the staff supporting children and young people with SEND had or are having?

 Our Assistant Head Teachers, Mrs Coulson and Mrs Morgan have undertaken significant amounts of training their first term in the role and are also being well supported by local authority expertise and an experienced Inclusion Leader from another local school.

 We have staff in school who have been trained in a wide range of areas, including Emotional Literacy support and Speech and Language Therapy supporting children who are on the Autistic Spectrum, delivering Speech and Language programmes, Precision Teaching, Reading Recovery programmes, First Class @ Number and Success@Arithmetic-Number Sense.

 We regularly invest time and money in training our staff to improve Wave 1 provision delivery and develop enhanced skills and knowledge delivery of Wave 2 and 3 interventions.
 We build special educational needs into our strategic training programme and the SENCo ensures that staff are updated on all matters pertaining to special educational needs and disability when required.